liberland/docs/blockchain/citizens/voting.md

 In order to vote or interact with the political system, a user needs to become and on-chain citizen.
 The requirements for being a citizen is:
-* Identity set with the citizen field
+* Identity set with the citizen field and `eligible_on` pointing to a past block number
 * `KnownGood` judgement from citizenship registrar
 * Pooled llm